cmaher19/Text-Analysis/README.md

 # Maher-Cassidy-thesis

-**Text Analysis Special Topics Timeline (14ish weeks in the semester)**
+**Text Analysis Special Topics Timeline (13 weeks in the semester)**
 * Meet once a week for ~1 hour
-* Schedule 1-2 hours to work on it per day
+* Schedule 30-45 minutes to work on it 6x/week (4.5 hours per week)
-* Maybe spill over into January term / comps project
+* Maybe spill over into January term / comps project (proposal due Wednesday before Thanksgiving)

 **Weeks 1-3**
 * Look at other iNZight packages and see how they wrote theirs - 2 weeks?